-If you think alternative MDs that think out of the box beyond the typical drugs and surgery approach are hard to find today, think about what it was like 25 years ago!
+If you think alternative MDs that think out of the box beyond the typical drugs and surgery approach is hard to find today, think about what it was like 25 years ago!
 I had to drive 2 hours each way for every appointment and considered myself lucky!

 For about the next decade, I used dry skin brushing regularly and loved it.
 I found it a very effective part of a sensible detoxification regimen.
 I’m sure those of you who have tried it already would agree.

-I’ve mentioned this in the comments section of articles here on this blog in the past and have been asked by several of you to write about it specifically.
+I’ve mentioned this in the comments section of articles here on this blog in the past.
+Several readers asked that I write a specific article about it, so here it is!
 Before I share my reasons for discontinuing dry skin brushing, let’s talk about exactly what this detoxification technique is and how it helps you heal.

 What is Dry Skin Brushing?

 Dry skin brushing is essentially a dry massage to help prevent as well as help heal illnesses of all kinds.
 It is traditional to the Ayurvedic practice of medicine with historical roots in India from more than 5,000 years ago.

-When Should You Dry Skin Brush?
+When Should You Brush the Skin?

-The best time of day to dry brush the skin is in the morning before a shower or bath.
+The best time to dry brush the skin is in the morning before a shower or bath.
 Bathing after brushing is important so that the dead skin and toxins released by the dry massage can be rinsed away.

-This is in keeping with Ayurvedic tradition although other sources may recommend brushing some of these areas.
-In addition, any sensitive areas should be avoided or places where the skin is inflamed or broken.
+This is in keeping with Ayurvedic tradition.
+Note that more modern sources may recommend brushing some of these areas.
+In addition, avoid any sensitive areas or places with inflamed or broken skin.